joda01/imagec-doc/docs/starting/first_steps.md

   :header: "Title", "Description", ""
   :align: center

-  "Scientist name", "Name of the person who is responsible for this analysis", "Optional" "Organization", "Organization responsible for the analysis", "Optional" "Working directory", "Storage Directory of the "to be analyzed" images", "Mandatory" "Order of Images in well", If images are taken from in a (6, 12, 24, 96, 384) well format, the order of the images position in the well can be determined here. ,"Optional"
+  "Scientist name", "Name of the person who is responsible for this analysis.", "Optional" "Organization", "Organization responsible for the analysis.", "Optional" "Working directory", "Storage Directory of the 'to be analyzed' images.", "Mandatory" "Order of Images in well", "If images are taken from in a (6, 12, 24, 96, 384) well format, the order of the images position in the well can be determined here.","Optional"
   "Group by", "Images may be left ungrouped, or can be grouped by Filename regex or Directory.","Mandatory" "Filename regex", "If Images are grouped by filename, the regex should indicate the order of the images: Regex to extract plate row, plate column and image index from the image filename.","Mandatory"
   "Regex test", "Used to test the regex settings.
 Enter your Image Name and see if the wells are recognized. in the regex test result",""